Cengkaruk/qiscus-sdk-web/docs/event-handler.md

 ```

 ## commentReadCallback
-commentReadCallback event handler will be called when user's comment has
+`commentReadCallback` event handler will be called when user's comment has
 been delivered and read by targeted user.
 You can use this for analytics
-purpose, user delivery receipt, etc. commentDeliveredCallback returns an
+purpose, user delivery receipt, etc. `commentReadCallback` returns an
 object of read message data.
 ```javascript
 commentReadCallback: function (comment) {